Burns, Scalding & Scarring Injuries

 Our specialist personal injury solicitors have been representing people who have suffered workplace accidents for more than four decades.
 That means we have the experience and knowledge you need to help you make a claim.

 The majority of our cases are funded by way of a conditional fee agreement, more commonly known as a No Win No Fee agreement.
 This means there is no financial risk to you if you choose to make a claim.

 "THANK YOU SO MUCH FOR ALL YOUR HELP.
 IT'S BEEN A PLEASURE WITH YOU ON MY SIDE.
 I AM VERY HAPPY WITH THE OUTCOME.
 I WOULD NOT HESITATE TO USE YOU AGAIN SHOULD THE NEED ARISE."

 Our client was a railway worker who sustained serious injuries as a result of electrocution whilst at work.
 An unsafe system of work was established.
-Our Client suffered burns to his body and his face which left him with substantial scarring.
+Our client suffered burns to his body and his face which left him with substantial scarring.
 He required numerous operations to revise the scarring to his face and upper body.
-There was also a claim for past loss of earnings, care and assistance and future losses relating to care and earnings.

 Should I take photographs of my burns/scars?